ansys/pyansys-workflows/README.md

 - [Maxwell2D and Lumerical ion trap modelling](https://github.com/ansys/pyansys-workflows/tree/main/maxwell2d-lumerical): this workflow
   is fully automated and models a chip-based ion trap that incorporates optical antennas with surface electrodes.
-  ANSYS Maxwell computes the electrostatic response of a 3-rail surface electrode design, while ANSYS Lumerical retrieves the data from Maxwell to optimize the grating coupler design that operates as an optical antenna for tightly focused laser beams.
+  Ansys Maxwell computes the electrostatic response of a three-rail surface electrode design, while Ansys Lumerical retrieves the data from Maxwell to optimize the grating coupler design that operates as an optical antenna for tightly focused laser beams.
   For additional information, see this article:
     https://optics.ansys.com/hc/en-us/articles/20715978394131-Integrated-Ion-Traps-using-Surface-Electrodes-and-Grating-Couplers